Jrburnett/Fungible_Token/README.md

 # Fungible_Token
 Create a fungible token using ERC20

+This project is run using Remix Ide, the .sol files can be copied into remix ide, compiled and will work as shown below in the screenshots.
-## Instrunctions
+## Steps
-The instructions for this module are as follows:
+The steps for this project are as follows:

 1. Create the KaseiCoin Token Contract